 Deciding who to work with?

-Through a networking group Cathy had met Nick from Nick Cole Photography, Louise Maggs from Graphic Design by Louise, and Barry Hunt from WordSmart Communications.
+Through a networking group Cathy had met Nick from Nick Cole Photography, Louise from Louise Maggs Design, and Barry Hunt from WordSmart Communications.
 Networking had given Cathy the opportunity to get to know Nick, Louise and Barry before deciding she wanted to work with them.

 If you don’t network or have existing contacts it may take a little longer to choose your creative partners, but it’s worth taking time to consider your options.